haleydek/haleydek.github.io/_posts/2019-08-12-digging_into_a_new_activerecord_association_class_method.markdown

 ---

-As I built my first Rails project with multiple models and "many-to-many" relationships, I found myself returning to the [ActiveRecord Associations Class Methods](https://api.rubyonrails.org/classes/ActiveRecord/Associations/ClassMethods.html#method-i-has_many) documentation over and over again.
+As I built my first Rails project with multiple models and "many-to-many" relationships, I became best friends with the [ActiveRecord Associations Class Methods](https://api.rubyonrails.org/classes/ActiveRecord/Associations/ClassMethods.html#method-i-has_many) documentation.
 There were a few situations where I knew I set up the associations correctly, but I was still getting errors like, "Did you mean `#users_trips`, not `#users_trip`?"
 I needed a better understanding of the methods my objects and classes had access to through their ActiveRecord associations.
 I quickly learned that `#build` just doesn't work for everything, so I dug into the docs to figure out why and what other method I could use instead.

 In this case, I was concerned about three models (Trips, DestinationsTrip, and Destinations).
 They were related via a many-to-many relationship, with DestinationsTrip as the join model.
 The problem arose when I was building the form for creating a new trip with `:destination_ids` nested in the form.